The Raw & the Cooked (album): Release

-The Raw & the Cooked was released in Europe in January 1989 by London Records, and in the US in February 1989 by I.R.S.
-Records.
+The Raw & the Cooked was released in February 1989 by London Records in Europe and I.R.S.
+Records in the US.
 The title of the album was lifted from the book of the same name ("Le Cru et le Cuit" in French) by French anthropologist Claude Lévi-Strauss.
 In effort to appear marketable and in order not to alienate those put off by the usage of the term "cannibals" in the band name, the band often adopted the abbreviation FYC in this era, and the "FYC" logo dwarves the band's full name on the album cover and on its singles.
 The band made numerous concert and television appearances to promote the album, touring the US in September and October 1989.
 Gift appeared on a David Letterman chat show and performed "She Drives Me Crazy" with the show's house band; Gift later used this as an example of how the band's songs "sound completely different" in the hands of others, saying "it just sounds just so different even when it's the same music and the same arrangement.
 It's the people that make up the group.
 It's like Gestalt."

 A major commercial success, largely spurred on by the success of its first few singles, The Raw & the Cooked reached number one in at least five different countries: the US, the UK, where it stayed on the UK Albums Chart for 66 weeks, Canada, Australia, and Austria.
 Although it reached number one in most of those countries in early 1989, it did not reach number one on the US Billboard 200 until July 1989 on the back of the momentum gathered by "Good Thing".
 It spent seven weeks at the top, replacing Like a Prayer by Madonna and being replaced by Batman by Prince.
 In the UK, The Raw & the Cooked was certified three times platinum by the British Phonographic Industry (BPI) for at least sales of 900,000, whilst it was certified six times platinum in Canada for at least sales of 600,000 and, in the US, two times platinum by the Recording Industry Association of America (RIAA) for sales of at least two million copies.
 The album has sold over three million copies worldwide.
 The Raw & the Cooked was remastered and re-released by Edsel Records on 25 February 2013 in a deluxe edition featuring numerous bonus tracks and an entire bonus disc.